 Ground covers, Perennials, Decorative fruit or berries

 From eastern North America.
-To 1–1 1/2ft. high, 1 ft. wide.
+Grows to 1–1 1/2 ft. tall and 1 ft. wide.
 Foliage is bronze when new; mature leaves are shiny dark green, to 1 ft. wide, divided into five to nine lobes.
-White flowers followed by bright yellow berries.
+White flowers are followed by bright yellow berries.
 Spreads fairly fast in its preferred rich, moist soil.
 Dies back completely in late summer.